MattiasLevlinAboAkademi/hebrew-simple-qwerty-windows/README.md

 1. No unassigned keys, allowing for multiple instances of the same letter
 2. Hebrew characters should only be placed on keys which are used for Latin alphabet characters in the English layout
 3. No diacritics, as they are not typically used in casual Hebrew writing
+4. No Gerseh signs, typically used only for loan words
-4. Excluding diacritics, each unique sound in Modern Hebrew must be accessible with one key press
+5. Excluding diacritics, each unique sound in Modern Hebrew must be accessible with one key press
-5. For direct or near equivalents between English/Hebrew, each key is connected to the Hebrew letter most similar in sound
+6. For direct or near equivalents between English/Hebrew, each key is connected to the Hebrew letter most similar in sound

 Special cases are mentioned in the `Notes` in the tables above